-With the 3 and 2 cursor keys, you can navigate between the standards to view the results.
-With more than one replicate per standard, you can switch between the replicate results using 4 and 7.
+Use the and cursor keys to navigate between the standards and display the results.
+With more than one replicate per standard, you can switch between the replicate results using and .
 You can also select individual standards from the graphical display and measure or remeasure them.

-- [Table]: Switch to the table display of the standard results. - [Next >]: Save the standard evaluation and switch to the sample measurement.
+- [Table]: switch to the tabular display of the standard results. - [Next >]: save the standard evaluation and switch to the sample measurement.